-Dr. Stacy Neier Beran shares how her students reimagined what farmers markets can be.
+Dr. Stacy Neier Beran shares how her students reimagined what farmers’ markets can be.
 Dr. Beran began teaching in the Department of Marketing for Quinlan School of Business in 2008.
 Her professional background includes roles in marketing research and consumer insights for Gap Inc. and Euromonitor International.
 Accordingly, her classes focus on Marketing Research as an essential tool to drive effective marketing strategies.
 She also teaches Fundamentals of Marketing, Consumer Behavior, Retailing Management, and Microenterprise Consulting.
-Each course offers opportunities to engage in Chicagoland business community.
+Each course offers opportunities to engage in the Chicagoland business community.

 The Chicago Farmers Market Collective (CFMC) exists to unite forty farmers markets for collaboration and operational efficiency in Chicago’s tough municipal landscape.

 Chicago farmers markets can be independently operated as city markets.
 CFMC enables market managers to design a consistent market experience that creates access to nutrient-dense and locally-grown food to all Chicago neighborhoods.

 CFMC brought our class grand challenge questions, including how might the farmers market retail format reposition from a special event to an essential business?
 How might a farmer’s market be perceived as an outdoor grocery store?
 Understanding that the City of Chicago also instigated a design challenge for restaurants.
 Our collaboration with CFMC mirrored what our entire city questioned.